Dojizz/Dojizz/README.md

-- 👋 Hi, I’m @Dojizz
+- @Dojizz
-- 👀 I’m interested in Computer graphics and anything that's interesting!
+- Interested in Computer graphics and anything that's interesting!
-- 🌱 I’m currently learning and doing research on Neural Rendering, especailly NeRF.
+- Currently learning and doing research on Neural Rendering, especailly NeRF.
+- What I cannot create, I do not understand.

 <!---